-Identity conflict: In the stories of identity conflict in Daniel, the court Jew must decide whether to obey the king's command or God's word.
+In the stories of identity conflict in Daniel, the court Jew must decide whether to obey the king's command or God's word.
 Not obeying the king's word may put the hero's life at risk.
 In all cases, the hero chooses his faith in God: Daniel decides not to defile himself with the king's food or drink (1:8); Shadrach, Meshach, and Abednego refuse to bow down to the golden image set up by Nebuchadnezzar (3:17-18); Daniel continues to pray three times a day towards Jerusalem when the windows of his house are open wide (6:11).
 In all these cases, a life-threatening danger hovers over the heroes' heads, however, thanks to their decision in favor of their loyalty to God, there is divine intervention leading to miraculous salvation.
 In both versions (OG and Theodotion) of the story of Susanna, Susanna finds herself in a similar identity conflict: the two elders ask Susanna to sleep with them, threatening that if she does not respond to their request they will testify that they saw her with a young man and thus seal her fate.
 Susanna understands that she has no way out, and in any possibility she chooses, danger hovers: If she capitulates, she is liable to receive the death penalty as an adulteress, and if she does not, she will not be able to escape their accusation.
 She chooses loyalty to God, and says this explicitly (according to both versions): “It is better that I do not do it and fall into your hands than to sin before the Lord” (v.
 24).
 This explicit statement, expressing Susanna’s decision to prefer the risk of death over sinning against God recalls the words of Shadrach, Meshach, and Abednego, who are aware that it is not certain that God will save them from the furnace and say that whether they will be saved or not – they refuse to bow down to Nebuchadnezzar’s golden image (Daniel 3:8 -17).

-The two elements – the competition story highlighting Daniel’s wisdom and the identity conflict emphasizing Susanna’s loyalty to God – are present in the OG version and expanded and developed within the Theodotion version.
-It should be noted that while the stories are similar, the story of Susann is unique in that both the competition and the conflict are not between a Jew and a non-Jew, but express an internal Jewish conflict: between the leadership of the Babylonian elder judges and young Daniel, and between loyalty to God's laws and Torah and violation of Torah laws (with the one representing the sin is not the foreign king, but the corrupt judges).
+The two elements – the court contest highlighting Daniel’s wisdom, and the identity conflict emphasizing Susanna’s loyalty to God – are present in the OG version and expanded and developed within the Theodotion version.
+It should be noted that while the stories are similar, the story of Susann is unique in that both the contest and the conflict are not between a Jew and a non-Jew, but express an internal Jewish conflict: between the leadership of the Babylonian elder judges and young Daniel, and between loyalty to God's laws and Torah and violation of Torah laws (with the one representing the sin is not the foreign king, but the corrupt judges).

 The Story of Susanna and the Laws of Testimony